Tomas-Ka/2022-SDnD-Players/_notes/System Rules/Character creation rules.md

 For the class we pick wizard, as that fits Gandalf the best

 **Ability score**
 Then we decide his ability scores, this affects how charismatic, strong smart m.m he is.
-Using the point buy table shown earlier in the document we get the following stats.\n
+Using the point buy table shown earlier in the document we get the following stats.<br>Strength - 10<br>Dexterity - 8<br>Constitution - 10<br>Intelligence - 16<br>Wisdom - 14<br>Charisma - 12<br>
-Strength - 10\n
-Dexterity - 8\n
-Constitution - 10\n
-Intelligence - 16\n
-Wisdom - 14\n
-Charisma - 12\n

 Then because we made Gandalf a human he gets to add 1 to all ability scores.
-The scores will look as follows.\n Strength - 11\n
+The scores will look as follows.<br>Strength - 11<br>Dexterity - 9<br>Constitution - 11<br>Intelligence - 17<br>Wisdom - 15<br>Charisma - 13<br>
-Dexterity - 9\n
-Constitution - 11\n
-Intelligence - 17\n
-Wisdom - 15\n
-Charisma - 13